 Choosing the best super fund doesn’t need to be hard if you know what to look for.
-Learn how to compare and choose the best super fund for you with these 2 simple steps.
+Learn how to compare and choose the best super fund for you with these two simple steps.

 - Find the right type of fund based on your capacity to take risk